 - 1 egg (for egg wash)

-- Thai sweet chili dipping sauce for serving
+- Thai sweet chili dipping sauce (homemade recipe here)

-To wrap: Cut 8-inch spring roll wrappers into 4 equal squares.
+- To wrap: If making mini spring rolls, cut 8-inch spring roll wrappers into 4 equal squares.
 See video at 5:20 for how to wrap.
 Use about 1 Tbsp of filling per piece.